silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 }
 ```

-Searchable fields will be appear in the search interface with a default form field (usually a [TextField](api:SilverStripe\Forms\TextField)) and a
+Searchable fields will appear in the search interface with a default form field (usually a [TextField](api:SilverStripe\Forms\TextField)) and a
 default search filter assigned (usually an [ExactMatchFilter](api:SilverStripe\ORM\Filters\ExactMatchFilter)).
 To override these defaults, you can specify
 additional information on `$searchable_fields`: